 The flash was sudden and unexpected, and almost physically painful.
 Alex gave a little yelp, and was standing up before he realized what had happened.
 The woman gave him an odd, pitying look, and turned and walked back toward her car.

-It’s a blue Honda, with California plates.
+It was a blue Honda, with California plates.
 License plate number TF… shit!
 The car quickly moved away, and the reflected glare from the inside of the window prevented him from getting the whole number.
 What he’d have been able to do with it in any case, he didn’t know.

 Alex stared, watching her tail lights diminish as she drove off down the street.

-Okay, that was seriously creepy, he thought.
+Okay, that was seriously creepy.

 Why would some strange woman take his photograph?
 He was an average guy, not bad looking but certainly not the type who would ever get asked to model shirtless for Abercrombie & Fitch.
 Was the woman just taking a photograph of the gym?
-Maybe someone who had just moved (from California, he thought, The plates were California) and was going to go home and tell her husband, “Look, honey, there’s this nice little fitness center on Terrell Street, maybe we should join?”
+Maybe someone who had just moved (from California.
+The plates were California) and was going to go home and tell her husband, “Look, honey, there’s this nice little fitness center on Terrell Street, maybe we should join?”
 And then she’d show him the photograph she’d taken, and he’d say, “It looks like a nice place, let’s join it!”

 Alex finished his workout, showered, and changed into his regular clothes, trying to think about ordinary things – the drive to Rochester tomorrow to stay with his parents for the holiday, a date with his new girlfriend this weekend – but his mind kept wandering back to the woman with the camera.
 He half expected to see her waiting for him in the parking lot when he left – but the lot was empty, the streetlights casting their bleak yellow light over the rectangle of asphalt.
 He drove back to his apartment, picturing her going back home, printing out his photograph, and adding it to an album with hundreds of other images of people.
 Taken without their permission, many perhaps taken without their knowledge.
 In his mind, the woman flipped the pages, the traces of an evil smile on her lips…